Shape Your Message and Find Your Audience

 Note: This program was previously titled Certificate in Public Relations & Strategic Communications.

-In this six-course certificate program, we’ll examine how to control the narrative and persuade audiences with clear and engaging content.
-You’ll explore various methods for distributing your message, including traditional and digital media, social networks, corporate communications, events and speaking engagements.
-Gain the latest knowledge and abilities to help you navigate this complex role with confidence.
+In this four-course certificate program, we’ll examine how to define the narrative and persuade audiences with authentic, engaging content.
+You’ll explore how to distribute your message through various channels, including media organizations, social networks, corporate communications, and events.
+Gain the latest knowledge and abilities to help you navigate this complex role with confidence and skill.

-PR and communications professionals along with those looking to enter the field.
+Communications and public relations professionals, along with those looking to enter the field.

 If you're not a native English speaker, you’ll need to have at least basic English language skills to enroll.
 To learn more, see English Language Proficiency Requirements.